Top 8 Essential Oils For Inflammation

-If you’ve ever been stung by a bee or rolled your ankle, you know that inflammation is the body’s natural response to injury and infection.
+If you’ve ever been stung by a bee or rolled your ankle, you know that acute inflammation is the body’s natural response to injury and infection.
 While healthy inflammation aids healing, in some cases, disruptions to the immune system can result in chronic inflammation.

 When inflammation persists, you may experience fatigue, stress, bloating, and physical discomfort for months or even years.

-Along with eating leafy green veggies and getting more sleep, essential oils can help reduce chronic inflammation.
-Below are our top 8 essential oils for inflammation.
+Along with eating leafy green veggies and getting more sleep, essential oils with anti inflammatory properties can help reduce chronic inflammation.
+Below are the 8 top essential oils for inflammation.

 #1 Muscle Relief Synergy Blend